ceejbot/lobachevsky/patterns/README.md

 # Rhythm Pattern Library 🎵

-This directory contains 24+ high-quality rhythm patterns designed for flow-state and programming music.
+This directory contains 30+ high-quality rhythm patterns designed for flow-state and programming music, now including **isochronic tones for brainwave entrainment**.
 Each pattern is defined in TOML format and can be loaded dynamically at runtime.

 ## Pattern Categories